An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Preliminaries

-Throughout this subsection, let $Y$ be a (not necessarily compact) complex manifold with a hermitian form $\omega$ and $E$ be a line bundle on $Y$ with a smooth metric $h$.
-In Section 3, we need the theory of harmonic integrals on non-compact manifolds.
+In this subsection, we recall the $L^2$-space of differential forms and the theory of harmonic integrals.
+Throughout this subsection, let $Y$ be a (not necessarily compact) complex manifold with a positive $(1,1)$-form $\ome$ and $E$ be a (holomorphic) line bundle on $Y$ with a smooth metric $h$.
+In the proof of Theorem \ref{main}, the manifold $Y$ is a Zariski open set of $X$ and $E$ is the restriction of $F$ to $Y$.

-For $E$-valued $(p,q)$-forms $u$ and $v$, the point-wise inner product $\langle u, v\rangle _{h, \omega}$ can be defined, and the (global) inner product $\lla u, v \rra _{h, \omega}$ can also be defined by
+For $E$-valued $(p,q)$-forms $u$ and $v$, the point-wise inner product $\langle u, v\rangle _{h, \ome}$ can be defined, and the (global) inner product $\lla u, v \rra _{h, \ome}$ can also be defined by